-The weather today was exquisite.
+The weather today (aka Day 16 of my 2011 stash down challenge) was exquisite.

 It was an unseasonably warm day due to be followed by two unseasonably cold days, and I was unable to resist the temptation to spend time outside, busying myself with sweeping, raking, and dog walking.
 Eventually, however, the siren call of crochet caught my attention, and with my 10.0mm hook in hand and two strands of another of the vintage worsted weight wools from my stash acquisition, I made four more flowers for my felted flower-basket-to-be.
 Added to the previous flowers already made, I had the eight flowers called for in the pattern: